getindata/quickstart-ml-starter/README.md

 ## Usage

-To use kredro started you to have some Python 3 environment with Kedro installed.
+To use this Kedro starter you to have some Python 3 environment with Kedro installed.
 The method of installation is up to you (you can use Pyenv and Poetry, Conda, Virtual Env etc.) - this installation Kedro is only needed to create a project from a starter.
 After that, the project will use its own encapsulated Pyenv/Poetry environment with its own Kedro.

 To create a new project using Kedro starter: